informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

 ##### show_foreign_key_link

 While generating a default presentation for all outbound foreign key paths, ERMrestJS will display a link to the referred row.
 Using this attribute you can modify this behavior.
 If this attribute is missing, we are going to use the inherited behavior from the [foreign key](annotation.md#tag-2016-foreign-key) annotation defined on the last foreign key in the path.
 If that one is missing too, [display annotation](annotation.md#tag-2015-display) will be applied.

+##### selector_ux_mode

+While generating a default presentation in `entry` mode for single outbound foreign key paths, Chaise will show a modal popup dialog for selecting rows.
+Using this attribute, you can modify this behavior.
+If this attribute is missing, we are going to use the inherited behavior from the [foreign key](annotation.md#tag-2016-foreign-key) annotation defined on the foreign key relationship.
+If that one is missing too, [table display](annotation.md#tag-2016-table-display) annotation will be applied.
+Supported values are `"popup"` and `"dropdown"`, with `"popup"` being the default.

 ##### show_key_link